allaith-san/Cinema-API/README.md

   php artisan key:generate
 ```

 Now, using XAMPP, you can start Apache and the MySQL connection.
-Then navigate to phpMyAdmin and create a new database.
+Then navigate to localhost/phpmyadmin/ and create a new database.
 Call it "cinema_db".
 After that, make sure to connect the database inside the `.env` file, by uncommenting and filling in the values :

 ```sh